 In this competitive world, it is essential to attract customers to grow a business successfully.
 Customer service is one of the major parts of charming the customers, and it is necessary to deliver the services customers expect as soon as possible.
 It gives them a good impression of your company, which they’ll share with potential customers.
-Slow response times will definitely impact business growth in the other direction.
-So, reducing customer service response time is one of the major aspects we have to consider.
+Slow customer service response times will definitely impact business growth in the other direction.
+So, reducing customer support response time is one of the major aspects we have to consider.

 Customer service response time

 Response time is the time it takes a support team to send replies to customers who have created tickets.
 Average response times vary according to the nature of your business and the channels your customers use to contact you.

 Average response time is the total time taken to respond to tickets over a given time, divided by the total number of responses over a given time.

 How to improve your customer service response time

 Here are some techniques to help your support team to improve their customer service response time: